-We have historically been categorised by HMRC as a non-low risk business due to the nature of our international business and the complexity of the insurance industry within which we operate.
-We, however, strive to maintain a low tax risk profile wherever possible and our governance structure provides us with the necessary framework to escalate any tax matters where required.
+In our most recent HMRC business risk review we were rated low risk.
+We strive to maintain a low tax risk profile wherever possible and our governance structure provides us with the necessary framework to escalate any tax matters where required.